Latency-Aware Multi-antenna SWIPT System with Battery-Constrained Receivers: System Architecture and Problem Formulation

 \subsection{Problem formulation}

 Our objective is to design a power-efficient resource allocation scheme that satisfies the latency requirement of each user while taking into account the user-specific battery energy limitations.
-Specifically, we jointly optimize transmit beamforming vectors and receive \ac{PS} ratios so as to minimize the \ac{BS} average transmit power subject to a probabilistic queue backlog constraint and a maximum harvested power requirements per user.
+Specifically, we jointly optimize transmit beamforming vectors and receive \ac{PS} ratios {in order} to minimize the \ac{BS} average transmit power subject to a probabilistic queue backlog constraint and a maximum harvested power {requirement} per user.
 Furthermore, the resource allocation strategies are designed by preemptively incorporating the receivers’ battery and EH fluctuations while efficiently avoiding the battery depletion phenomenon.
-The network cost optimization problem can be formulated~as
+The network {average transmit sum-power minimization} problem can be formulated~as

 where the expectation operation in \eqref{eq:P1} is with respect to random channel states and data arrivals processes.
-Note that constraint~\eqref{eq:P1-C2} guarantees that the queue backlog of $k$-th \ac{UE} at each time slot~$t$ is less than $Q_k^{\mathrm{th}}$ with probability $1-\epsilon$, thus, it ensures the desired latency requirements.
+Note that~\eqref{eq:P1-C2} guarantees that the queue backlog of $k$-th \ac{UE} at each time slot~$t$ is less than $Q_k^{\mathrm{th}}$ with probability $1-\epsilon$, thus, it ensures the desired {users' latency} requirements.